robertocerinaprojects/PoSSUM/README.md

 ## How to use this repository
 This repository contains the following information:
-- The [Technical Report](./PoSSUM_Technical_Report.pdf) is a detailed note on how the protocol works (*please download it and view it on your own machine as the GitHub preview doesn't display properly*).
+- The [Technical Report](./PoSSUM_Technical_Report.pdf) (updated to 15/10/24) is a detailed note on how the protocol works (*please download it and view it on your own machine as the GitHub preview doesn't display properly*).
 It contains a detailed description of the algorithmic routines used, as well as the statistical models applied to weight the data.
 It also presents granular crosstab-level comparisons of PoSSUM's estimates against those of other pollsters in the field during similar dates;
 - The [survey_objects](./survey_objects) folder contains anonymized, dated, survey-like microdata generated at each round of PoSSUM polling for the 2024 US election;
 - The [press_releases](./press_releases) folder (*please download these and view them on your own machine as the GitHub preview doesn't display properly*) contains topline and crosstab summaries for each PoSSUM poll conducted during the 2024 US election;
 - The [R scripts](./R%20scripts) folder contains every R script necessary to run the PoSSUM protocol and the weighting procedure.
 The code is a bit rough at this stage—the intention is to slowly clean it up as time allows and make it accessible to the wider public, but for now, only savvy users who understand the technical report will be able to run it on their own machines.
 Each sub-directory's scripts are presented according to execution order.
 The code is divided into three parts: